leennoah/DMM_Fall2022/calendar.md

   * Homework - Watch and do these two tutorials
   * * [Video 1](https://www.youtube.com/watch?v=hccqcCIGGUw)
   * * [Video 1](https://www.youtube.com/watch?v=iTY5ren8WTc)
 ### B3.
-Downloading textures and applying them to meshes
+Procedural Textures
+  * Tips and Tricks
+  * Looking at all of the different nodes
-  * Marking seams
+  * Exploring effects
-  * uvUnwrap - try it
-  * homework add your own eyes to your alien from Project 1
 ### B4.
 Textures and material nodes
-  * exploring effects
+  * TBA
   * homework watch nodes/textures tutorial
 ### B5.
 Work day
+  * Visiting Artist Demo and Lecture
   * unwrap and apply materials and textures to your project 1 files
   * homework watch unwrapping tutorial
 ### B6.
 Introduce Project 2 (Collect your own full-stack textures and create an object to showcase them)
   * Photoshop demo
   * Homework watch tutorial on diy texture making
 ### B7.
-Meet in class and release for Field Collection day
-  * Work day
+Lecture in FA building
+  * We will attend the lecture about NFTs
 ### B8.
 Work day
   * Work on project
   * Troubleshoot problems